sassoftware/viya4-monitoring-kubernetes/README.md

-# Overview
+# SAS® Viya® Monitoring for Kubernetes

-This repository provides simple scripts and customization options to deploy monitoring, alerts, and log aggregation for Viya 4.x running on Kubernetes.
+SAS® Viya® Monitoring for Kubernetes provides simple scripts and customization options to deploy monitoring, alerts, and log aggregation for Viya 4.x.

 Monitoring and logging may be deployed independently or together.
 There are no hard dependencies between the two.

-The following components are included:

 ## Monitoring Components